prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>applicationCredentialSecret defines the requiered field if using an application
+<p>applicationCredentialSecret defines the required field if using an application
 credential to authenticate.</p>
 </td>
 </tr>